davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

 It's interesting that we have two different problems, both with completely different single-threaded solutions, which could nonetheless be multithreaded and then distributed using the exact same approaches.
-In fact, there is an opportunity for refactoring here: we can isolate the code that does the multithreaded / distributed parts of these solutions by introducing a new abstraction, which I'll call a *write-once variable*.
+In fact, there is an opportunity for refactoring here: we can isolate the code that does the multithreaded / distributed parts of these solution and thereby factor it out of the main solution code, by introducing a new abstraction which I'll call a *write-once variable*.

 ## Write-Once Variables